MyPureCloud/terraform-provider-genesyscloud/docs/resources/outbound_sequence.md

 ### Optional

 - `repeat` (Boolean) Indicates if a sequence should repeat from the beginning after the last campaign completes.
 Default is false.
 - `status` (String) The current status of the CampaignSequence.
-A CampaignSequence can be turned 'on' or 'off'.
+A CampaignSequence can be turned 'on' or 'off' (default).

 ### Read-Only